-Although the Group owns approximately 52% of the units of the Cash Fund at 31 December 2020, management has determined that the Cash Fund is not controlled by the Group.
+Although the Group owns approximately 15% of the units of the Cash Fund at 31 December 2021, management has determined that the Group does not have significant influence over the Cash Fund nor is it controlled by the Group.
 Therefore, the Cash Fund has not been consolidated.